Cthompsonlbi/BellyButton/README.md

   * Assign the chart type as "bar"
   * Assign the bar chart as a "h" for horizontal

-The onoce completed I created code to handle the layout array in the buildCharts() function.
+Once completed, I created code to handle the layout array in the buildCharts() function.
 This layout array will do the following:
    * Creates a title for the chart
    * Hides the legend
    * Reverse the chart to display large samples at the top and descends to the bottom for the smaller samples